Skip to main content

 Visitors to Ellis Library are eligible to use computers under the following guidelines:

-- Agree to adhere to the Acceptable Use Policy governing computer access for visitors (see Appendix A).
+- Library visitors must request a guest account in order to access library computers.
+To receive a guest account the visitor must agree to adhere to the Acceptable Use Policy governing computer access for visitors (see Appendix A).
 A copy of this policy will be given to the visitor upon receiving the guest account.

-- Guest accounts will be active for six months after issue.
-Use of the MU Libraries’ electronic resources is a privilege and may be revoked at any time due to violations of the acceptable use agreement or disruptive behavior.
+- Use of the MU Libraries’ electronic resources is a privilege and may be revoked at any time due to violations of the acceptable use agreement or disruptive behavior.
 Library staff reserves the right to revoke the guest account and computing privileges.

 - Library visitors will be allowed to access the computers for a maximum of 2 hours per day.
 UM affiliates have priority on all computers, and visitors may be asked to surrender the use of a computer upon request by a Library staff member.